GlitchEnzo/NuGetForUnity/README.md

 ![](screenshots/online.png?raw=true)

-# How to install?
+# How do I install NuGetForUnity?
 Install the provided Unity package into your Unity project.
-Located [here - TBD].
+Located [here](https://github.com/GlitchEnzo/NuGetForUnity/releases).

-# How to use?
+# How do I use NuGetForUnity?
 To launch, select **NuGet → Manage NuGet Packages**

 ![](screenshots/menu_item.png?raw=true)

-After several seconds (it takes some time to query the server for packages), you should see a window like this:
+After several seconds (it can take some time to query the server for packages), you should see a window like this:

 ![](screenshots/online.png?raw=true)